The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Numerical Examples

-The initial identity transformation is very well represented on the $32\times32$ grid, but over time the flow creates very fine structures.
-The transformation at $t=8$ would definitely not be well represented on a $32\times32$ grid.
-But since the grid is adaptative, the remapping grid is refined as the transformation stretches the initial set.
-The grid for $\vec{\chi}_0$ reaches a size of $512\times512$ at $t=8$, which is sufficient to represent correctly the complicated transformation induced by the vector field.
-Then as the spiral goes back to its original shape, the grid coarsens from $t=8$ to $t=16$.
-At this final time, the transformation only needs a $16\times16$ grid to be correctly represented.
-We see that the initial circle is recovered at the final time, even though the advection was computed on the rather coarse $32\times32$ grid and only a few remapping steps involved finer grid calculations.\\
+The initial identity transformation is very well represented on the $32\times32$ grid, but as time advances, the flow creates very fine structures.
+The transformation at $t=8$ would not be well represented on a $32\times32$ grid.
+Indeed, the adaptive grid for $\vec{\chi}_0$ is refined to $512\times512$ at $t=8$, which is sufficient to represent correctly the sharp deformations induced by the vector field.
+Then as the swirl returns to its original shape, the grid coarsens.
+At $t = 16$, the transformation only needs a $16\times16$ grid to be correctly represented.
+We see that the initial circle is recovered at the final time, even though the advection was computed on the rather coarse $32\times32$ grid and only a few remapping steps involved finer grid calculations.

 We use a similar test to compare the characteristic mapping method with the standard GALS method \cite{nave2010gradient}.
-We use the same initial set and transport it in the vector field \eqref{eq:swirlVector1}-\eqref{eq:swirlVector2} with $A=8$ until $t=16$, which corresponds to the set being stretched and returned to its original position twice.
+We use the same initial set and transport it in the vector field \eqref{eqGroup:swirl_def} with $A=8$ until $t=16$, which corresponds to the set being stretched and returned to its original shape twice.
 We make four different tests by modifying the grid sizes.
-For the CM method, we use a $N_c^2 = 32^2$ for \emph{all} tests but we set the maximal $N_f$ to different values.
-We start for each of the four tests with $N_f = 32$ and allow the grid to be refined up to $N_f = \{32, 64, 128, 256\}$ respectively.
-For the GALS method, we fix the grid resolution to be the same as for the finest possible remapping grid of the CM method, i.e. $N_g = \{32, 64, 128, 256\}$.
-Results are shown in figure \ref{fig:GALSvsXYZ}.\\
+For the CM method, we use a $N_c = 32$ for \emph{all} tests but we set the maximal $N_f$ to different values.
+The maximum allowed fine grid for each test are $N_f = 32, 64, 128, 256$ respectively.
+For the GALS method, we fix the grid resolution to be the same as for the finest possible remapping grid of the CM method, i.e. $N_g = 32, 64, 128, 256$.
+Results are shown in figure \ref{fig:GALSvsXYZ}.